When was the EEA Agreement signed? When did it come into effect?

 What is the function of the Registry?

 The Registry is the administrative organ of the Court.
-Headed by the Registrar, it consists of a number of staff dealing with procedure, budget, human resources, logistics, etc.
+Headed by the Registrar, it consists of several staff members dealing with case procedure, budget, press and information, publication, conferences and other events organised by the Court, human resources, logistics, etc.

 What are the responsibilities of the Registrar?